 Confederate Nuclear Missile

-A helpful hand-lettered sign at its base describes all this, as well as claiming "This is the site of Confederate Air Force Pad No. 1."
+A helpful hand-lettered sign at the missile's base describes all of this, as well as proclaiming that "This is the site of Confederate Air Force Pad No. 1."

-There's a Krystal fast food restaurant adjacent to the missile.
+There's a Krystal fast food restaurant -- another icon of the South -- adjacent to the missile.